zbouvier/SplattyBird-Tutorial/README.md

 There are 3 different game.input methods we can use,

-- game.input.button("name-here") true if button is currently down (each frame).
+- game.inputs.button("name-here") true if button is currently down (each frame).
-- game.input.buttonPressed("name-here") true for one frame at the beginning of the button press.
+- game.inputs.buttonPressed("name-here") true for one frame at the beginning of the button press.
-- game.input.buttonDown("name-here")true for one frame when the button is released.
+- game.inputs.buttonDown("name-here")true for one frame when the button is released.

 The reason I chose `buttonPressed` is because it will only jump once when the button is first pressed instead of continually jumping.